 To achieve this, all firms handling client money need effective procedures and controls.
 This includes:

-This section sets out the main requirements that all firms should consider to establish and maintain good accounting procedures and controls, and to prevent problems arising.
+This section sets out the main requirements that all firms should consider in order to establish and maintain good accounting procedures and controls, and to prevent problems from arising.
 It also advises on fraud prevention and what to do if fraud is discovered.

 This section is maintained by Nick Weller of NW Learning Limited.